Fuad-X/AbdullahAlFuad_car_rental-Flutter-Application-Using-Car-Information-API/README.md

 2. Advanced OOP was used in the project.
 3. Coding standards were properly followed.
 4. The calculations and details were properly viewed.

+## Bonus
+Let's say you have a Tesla in your system that charges $10 per hour and $50 per day.
+What occurs now if the car is rented for six hours?
+Is the customer willing to pay more than the daily rate for one-fourth of the period?
+Regarding the hourly, daily, and weekly rate systems, how do you handle this issue?
+Describe your solution in the readme file of your project.

+## Answer
+I think the lowest amount to rent a car for an hour should be fixed.
+After that, the rate will go up relative to the daily rent.
+Where the pricing should go from $10 to $50 for 1-24 hours.
+I would use $10 + ($50 * (Number of Hours - 1)) this formula to handle this situation.